bpaskin/JavaExamples/README.md

 # TwoFactorOneTimePassword
 Two Factor One Time Password with Google Authenticator for Liberty and tWAS.
 This is a LoginModule and sample application that secures an applications using Google Authenticator.
 Sample setup with server.xml.
 Requires a database to store the Google Authenticator codes.

+# WASListenerPortCheck
+For tWASv855 and later.
+This is older code that I adapted to use EJB timers, generics, and exception handling in Java 8.
+This runs every 30 seconds and checks the Listener Ports.
+If they are stopped, they are automatically started.
+Must map LPAdmin security role to user or group that has administrative privledges.